Why continuous deployment?

 Continuous deployment enables you to reduce the number of unit tests and move more quickly from a testing environment to live implementation.

-If an error occurs or users react negatively, the R&D and Product teams can very quickly identify and correct the problems encountered.
+If an error occurs or users react negatively, the R&D and Product teams can very quickly identify and correct the problems encountered, avoiding a bottleneck from troubleshooting.

-Continuous deployment accelerates time to market and increases brands’ competitive edge through the rollout or very regular updating of new features.
+Continuous deployment accelerates time to market and increases brands’ competitive edge through the rollout, a performance testing, or very regular updating of new features.

 Obtain direct and faster feedback